CarSanoja/vector-db/docs/ARCHITECTURE.md

 ### Thread Safety Strategy

-The system implements a sophisticated concurrency model to handle simultaneous read and write operations without data races.
+The system implements a  concurrency model to handle simultaneous read and write operations without data races.

 #### Read-Write Lock Pattern
 The implementation uses reader-writer locks with the following characteristics: